2077v2/Goblet/README.md

 - You can now skip time and watch the world go by in front of your eyes.
 - Automatically swap outfits when entering and leaving the Hogwarts map.
 - Train Times increased to every day and three more times a day.
 - Student's curfew in the game is now 10 pm.
+- You can now toggle to walk.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)